sampsyo/home/_drafts/turnt.md

     ok 1 - hi.t

 Success!
-Turnt tells us that it ran a grand total of one (1) test, and it succeeded---in the sense that `wc < hi.t` produced, on its standard output, exactly the same stuff that's saved in `hi.out`.
+Turnt tells us that it ran a grand total of one (1) test, and it succeeded---in the sense that `wc < hi.t` printed, on its standard output, exactly the same stuff that's saved in `hi.out`.

 Let's add a second test.
 Put this in in `2lines.t`: